eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

 ### Node Internals

 The main part of the node model consists of the communication stack.
-The submodules for communication are adopted from the INETMANET framework.
-Hence, it is primarily important to define the connections between the individual modules.
-However, there are also modules which needed to be implemented for the dedicated purpose of the coupling within the Eclipse MOSAIC environment.
-Finally, all modules are linked together to a compound module using the NED language.
+The submodules for communication are adopted from the INET framework.
+All modules are linked together to a compound module using the `NED` language.
 The following figure depicts the node architecture.
-It needs to be said that the concept currently supports two different kinds of nodes for Vehicles and RSUs, while V2X-based traffic lights are treated as RSUs.
+The concept currently supports two different kinds of nodes for Vehicles and RSUs, while V2X-based traffic lights are treated as RSUs.
 For the first approach these two kinds of nodes have the equal construction in terms of modules.
-The difference at the moment is that they can be configured with different values for parameters e.g. that Vehicles and RSUs have a different antenna height which is important for Two Ray Ground ReflectionModel.
-Furthermore, this concept is capable for later extensions e.g. for simulations when RSUs should be equipped with an additional network interface to build the bridge fromAd hoc Domain to the Fixed Infrastructure Domain (i.e. Internet).
+The difference at the moment is that they can be configured with different values for parameters in the `omnetpp.ini` e.g. that Vehicles and RSUs have a different antenna height which is important for Two Ray Ground ReflectionModel.

-{{< figure src="../images/implementation_simcoupling.jpeg" title="Architecture of one Node" width="450px" numbered="true" >}}
+{{< figure src="../images/implementation_vehicle.png" title="Architecture of one Node" width="600px" numbered="true" >}}

 ##### Communication Stack

 The right part of the block diagram in the figure above depicts the communication stack.
+It is based on the module `Ieee80211`, which is a compound module itself and covers the complete IEEE 802.11 network interface card with the `MAC` and `PHY` Layer and the `Radio Channel`.
+The configuration of different values for standard parameters e.g. the PHY bit rate or size of the contention window of the MAC can be exchanged within the `omnetpp.ini`-file.

+(_Please
-It is based on the module Wlan which is a compound module itself and covers the complete IEEE 802.11 network interface card with the MAC and PHY Layer and the Radio Channel.
-The configuration of different values for standard parameters e.g. the PHY bit rate or size of the contention window of the MAC can be exchanged within the omnetpp.ini-file (which introduces the parameters of the according module ned-files).
-Please note that the configuration allows different values for each kind of nodes and hence it is possible to configure another propagation model or carrier frequency for Vehicles compared to RSUs.
-Even if the possibility for such a configuration exists, it should be avoided and common parameters should consistently be configured twice with the same value.
+note that the configuration allows different values for each kind of nodes and hence it is possible to configure another propagation model or carrier frequency for Vehicles compared to RSUs.
+Even if the possibility for such a configuration exists, it should be avoided and common parameters should consistently be configured twice with the same value._)

-The next module in the communication stack is the NetworkLayer.
-Once again it is a compound module and already a collection of most important protocols.
-The following protocols from version IPv4 are supported in this layer.
+The next module in the communication stack is the `NetworkLayer`.
+Once again it is a compound module and already a collection of most important IPv4 protocols as well as the Interface- and RoutingTables.

-* IP (Internet Protocol) of course as primary protocol of the Network Layer
-* ICMP (Internet ControlMessage Protocol) for information and error messages
-* IGMP (Internet GroupManagement Protocol) for management ofmulticast functionality
-* ARP (Address Resolution Protocol) for mapping of IP Addresses toMAC Addresses

-Furthermore, the standalone modules InterfaceTable and RoutingTable are related to the Network Layer.
-The first one is needed to support multiple Network Interface Cards e.g. for wireless and fixed LAN in one node.
-It is already included for possible further extensions as previously mentioned, but up to now it has only one entry which is the Network Interface Card for Wlan.
-The second one is a table for simple Routing.
-This module is needed for correct instantiation of a node via the FlatNetworkGenerator as explained later in this section.
+The NetworkLayer is also the home of the Routing Protocol, which could be e.g. GPSR.
+Yet, at the current status, the implementation focusses on single hop communication, meaning the NetworkLayer mainly forwards messages for 255.255.255.255-broadcast adresses from the TransportLayer to the MAC Layer.

-The `TransportLayer` of the communication stack is made up of TCP for reliable connections and UDP.
+The `TransportLayer` of the communication stack is made up of UDP.

-The modules `VSimRTIReliableApp` and `VSimRTIUnreliableApp` of Application Layer are the entry points for application messages for the communication stack for the following reasons.
-The communication oriented models of INETMANET have their focus more on the framing for communication and less on the real content.
-That means that content is often modeled with dummy payloads where only the length is of interest.
-In contrast, V2X applications which are simulated in the [Application Simulator](/docs/simulators/application_simulator).
+The module `MosaicProxyApp` of Application Layer is the entry point for application messages for the communication stack.
-Rely on the correct transmission of contents.
-Hence, the modules `VSimRTIReliableApp` and `VSimRTIUnreliableApp` are introduced to bridge this gap.
-They are triggered by the Eclipse MOSAIC ScenarioManager to send new messages to lower layers and forward messages themselves back to the ScenarioManager upon reception.
-The main tasks are generally acting as an application within the scope of OMNeT++ and encapsulating themessage contents to packets to prepare them for sending.
-While functionality of an UDP application is fully supported in `VSimRTIUnreliableApp`, the complete TCP application functionality is restricted in `VSimRTIReliableApp`.
-Note that up to now it is not entirely clarified if and how TCP should be supported in V2X use cases for safety and traffic efficiency with their broadcast characteristics, think of different roles of server and client in TCP.
-When the Eclipse MOSAIC ScenarioManager properties are detailed later in this section, it is also explained how the connection between the Eclipse MOSAIC ScenarioManager and the Eclipse MOSAIC Apps is realized.
-This connection needs to be established dynamically and is therefore not assigned with a connecting arrow like the fixed connections between the modules of communication stack.
+It is triggered by the Eclipse MOSAIC ScenarioManager to send new messages to lower layers and forwards received messages back to the ScenarioManager upon reception.
+The main tasks are generally acting as an application within the scope of OMNeT++ and encapsulating the message contents to packets to prepare them for sending.

 ##### Mobility Model

-The second important component of the node is the mobility module `VSimRTIMobility`, which extends the BasicMobility.
+The second important component of the node is the mobility module `MosaicMobility`, which extends the BasicMobility.
 Unlike other mobility models as RandomWaypoint it does not generate node movements itself and has a straight static character.
 Node position updates are always triggered by the Eclipse MOSAIC ScenarioManager.
 Hence,mobility is completely controlled by Eclipse MOSAIC and in turn by the coupled traffic simulator.
-After successful position update the `VSimRTIMobility` module informs other modules about this event via the NotificationBoard.

-##### Additional Functionality

-At last, the module NotificationBoard is defined for each node.
-This module was already mentioned in the model overview of INETMANET.
-It enables a very efficient way for dynamic communication between the individual modules.
-There is no direct and static connection needed between the modules, because modules can subscribe dynamically for notification about dedicated events.

 ### Simulation Setup

-The setup of the complete simulation is illustrated in the following Figure 3 From the view of OMNeT++, the simulation is a network which has a dynamic topology and is referenced as the simulated network in the omnetpp.ini-file for configuration.
+The setup of the complete simulation is illustrated in the following Figure.
+From the view of OMNeT++, the simulation is a network (`Scenario.ned`), which has a dynamic topology and is referenced as the simulated network in the omnetpp.ini-file for configuration.
 The ini-file gives access to all parameters which are offered to be configured by the included simple modules.
 The parameters are referred to by their hierarchical names with the simulated network as root module.
 As it is possible to assign already default values for parameters in the modules NED file, not every parameter needs to be configured in the ini-file.
 The simulation consists of basically three parts.

-{{< figure src="../images/implementation_simulation.jpeg" title="Architecture of the whole Simulation Scenario" width="550px" numbered="true" >}}
+{{< figure src="../images/implementation_simulation.png" title="Architecture of the whole Simulation Scenario" width="600px" numbered="true" >}}

 ##### Simulated Nodes

 Obviously the major part of the simulation is dedicated to the nodes.
-They are compound modules either from type Vehicle or RSU and have the properties as described in the previous section.
+They are compound modules either from type `Vehicle` or `RSU` and have the properties as described in the previous section.
 The number of nodes in the simulation can vary over simulation time and is dynamically managed by the Eclipse MOSAIC ScenarioManager.

-##### Common Communication Dependent Modules

-The second part covers the modules which actually count to the communication stack, but are common for all simulated nodes.
-These modules are the ChannelControl and the FlatNetworkGenerator.
-The ChannelControl keeps track of all nodes, their positions and Radio Channels.
-The main task is to determine which nodes are in communication range and which other nodes are within interference distance.
-The FlatNetworkGenerator is part of the Network Layer.
-It is used to instantiate a network with a flat topology and assigns the IP addresses to all nodes.
-Additionally it runs Dijstra’s shortest path algorithm to discover the routes and adds them into the routing tables.
-It is assumed that the routing tables are of kind of the RoutingTable from the specific NetworkLayer package.
-This is the reason why every node is equipped with the RoutingTable submodule.
-This approach works out for the current simulation purposes, but when any Ad hoc Routing protocols will be introduced to the simulation model the FlatNetworkGenerator and the RoutingTable modules are likely be obsolete and would have to be replaced.
+##### Ieee80211ScalarRadioMedium

+The `Ieee80211ScalarRadioMedium` basically models the broadcast communication channel between the Radio Channel sub module (in Ieee80211 Nic) for each node and thus enables the actual V2X message transmission between the nodes.

-##### Eclipse MOSAIC ScenarioManager
+##### MosaicScenarioManager

-The `ScenarioManager` is an experimental feature that implements a central control instance in simulations with INETMANET framework.
-It is loaded with a script in XML notation and is used to setup and control simulation experiments.
-Actually the original ScenarioManager and the new
-Eclipse MOSAIC ScenarioManager have nearly nothing in common but the fact that both are used as a central management instance to enhance simple configurations to simulate more sophisticated scenarios.
-The general tasks of the Eclipse MOSAIC ScenarioManager contain the simulation start up with instantiation of common modules as ChannelControl and initialization of the Eclipse MOSAIC EventScheduler (detailed later) and the controlled simulation shut down.
-But most important beside these are the management of node mobility and management of V2X communication which are triggered by Eclipse MOSAIC during simulation.
+The `MosaicScenarioManager` is used as the central management instance to enhance simple configurations to simulate more sophisticated scenarios.
+The general tasks of the MosaicScenarioManager contain the simulation start up with initialization of the `MosaicEventScheduler` (detailed later) and controlled simulation shut down, and most important during simulation the management of node mobility and V2X communication, which are triggered by Eclipse MOSAIC.

 The **Mobility Management** is responsible for administration of simulated nodes and their mobility.
 This includes introducing nodes to simulation, updating node positions and removing nodes from